Chart Color Schemes

 The level of cultural diversity witnessed in Kingston - Huntingfield was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Kingston-Huntingfield had a higher cultural diversity than most local markets, with 26.2% of its population born overseas and 18.1% speaking a language other than English at home.
-Christianity was the predominant religion in Kingston-Huntingfield, comprising 41.7% of people there.
-However, Hinduism showed an overrepresentation compared to Greater Hobart, making up 2.2% of Kingston-Huntingfield's population versus 0.8%.
+Kingston-Huntingfield has a higher cultural diversity than most local markets, with 26.2% of its population born overseas and 18.1% speaking a language other than English at home.
+Christianity is the predominant religion in Kingston-Huntingfield, making up 41.7% of its people.
+However, Hinduism stands out as overrepresented, comprising 2.2% compared to the regional average of 2.8%.

 Frequently Asked Questions - Diversity